Bass Down Low

-"Bass Down Low" is the debut solo single by American musician Dev.
+"Bass Down Low" is the debut solo single by American singer Dev.
 Written alongside producers The Cataracs, the song was released on November 16, 2010 through Universal Motown as the lead single from Dev's debut studio album, The Night the Sun Came Up (2011).
 Initially, the song was made for The Cataracs with Dev as the featured act, but she was made the main artist as they believed it would be a suitable follow-up to Far East Movement's "Like a G6", which Dev and The Cataracs appeared on.
 British rapper Tinie Tempah was featured on an official remix of "Bass Down Low" that was made for the song's release in the United Kingdom.
 Musically, "Bass Down Low" is an electro song with skittering synths and the lyrics speak of different forms of debauchery.

 The song was met with positive reviews from critics.
 "Bass Down Low" performed moderately, peaking at number sixty one on the Billboard Hot 100 and number two on the Top Heatseekers chart.
 Outside of the United States, "Bass Down Low" peaked within the top ten of the charts in the United Kingdom, and the top 40 of the charts in Canada and the Republic of Ireland.
 The accompanying music video for "Bass Down Low" takes place in an underground club.
 The clip was directed by Ethan Lader who took inspiration from fashion and the film Fight Club.